 1. Gas-Powered Tankless Water Heaters

 Gas-powered tankless water heaters produce a higher water flow rate (gallons or liters used per minute) than electric models.
-For example, a gas-powered water heater can heat up to 5 gallons (22 liters) of water to 70 degrees Fahrenheit (21 degrees Celsius) in one minute.
+For example, a gas-powered water heater can heat a flow rate of up to 5 gallons (22 liters) of water per minute 70 degrees Fahrenheit (21 degrees Celsius).
 A gas-powered water heater is an excellent option for larger homes that use a lot of water.

 However, they are substantially more expensive than their electric counterparts and need to be installed by a professional.
 In addition, these models require good ventilation.